OxfordEconomics/CountryLists/README.md

 ### Match ISO codes to country names

-You can find this example in a Python file [here](https://github.com/OxfordEconomics/CountryLists/tree/master/exampleUseCase-Python).
+You can find this example in the [exampleUseCase-Python folder](https://github.com/OxfordEconomics/CountryLists/tree/master/exampleUseCase-Python).

 ```
 # Import dependencies